What is a WiFi mesh system and should you get one?

 Additionally, with a WiFi mesh system, your devices only need to connect to one network with one SSID.
 As you move around the house, you won’t have the hassle of signing into a new WiFi network or ensuring that your device is connected to the network you want.
 The WiFi mesh system makes sure data is transmitted across the nodes via the fastest route, so no matter where you go or which floor you decide to hide out on, you’ll stay connected.

 Maybe you’ve moved to a new place with a completely different layout or you’ve had some renovation work done.
 As your living space changes or grows, you may find that your current home networking setup isn’t providing the same quality connectivity as before.

 With a WiFi mesh system, all you need to do is to rearrange where you placed the nodes.
 If your place is bigger now and you need to expand your WiFi coverage, you can buy and easily add additional nodes.
 They should connect automatically with your existing mesh network: no need to sign up new SSIDs or passwords or do any technical configurations: simply plug the node into a power source, open the app and connect it to the rest of the family.

 Less Wires and Clutter

 Trip wires are exciting in a dungeon; not so much in your home and office.
 If keeping your network cables and WiFi devices out of sight and out of reach is a top priority for you, WiFi mesh nodes are generally smaller, sleeker and more discreet compared to WiFi routers and extenders.

 Some WiFi system nodes are even cable-free: they plug directly into a power point.
-Eero was the first company to introduce a WiFi mesh system in the form and design that is very popular today.
+Eero was the first company to introduce a WiFi mesh system in this form and design that remains very popular today.